 Applications can be submitted from 1 August the previous year and must be made on or before 30 March for the calendar year they apply to.
 For example, if you want an exemption certificate for 2021 you can apply from 1 August 2020 and must apply on or before 30 March 2021.

 The issued exemption certificate confirms your eligibility and describes how you calculate the certifiable amount.
-The certifiable amount is the amount of electricity used to produce the relevant product of the EITE activity for your nominated 12 month period.
-This 12 month period must be either a:
+The certifiable amount is the amount of electricity used to produce the relevant product of the EITE activity for your application year.

 We recommend you seek independent legal advice and review the RET legislative requirements before applying.
 See